Updated 2026 Regulations Airbnb Booking.com

 IV.
 What Documentation Do Tourism Inspectors Require?

-Key Takeaway: Tourism inspectors check 6 documents: (1) tourist license (VUT/VFT/HUT/ETV), (2) energy certificate (EPC), (3) liability insurance, (4) SES.HOSPEDAJES guest registration records, (5) house rules communication proof, and (6) tax receipts.
+Key Takeaway: Tourism inspectors check 6 documents: (1) tourist licence (VUT/VFT/HUT/ETV), (2) energy certificate (EPC), (3) liability insurance, (4) SES.HOSPEDAJES guest registration records, (5) house rules communication proof, and (6) tax receipts.
 A regular screenshot or PDF is not sufficient — inspectors and courts require evidence with verifiable dates and integrity proof.

 During a tourism inspection, officials will review your documentation to verify regulatory compliance.
 It is advisable to keep all records, licenses, contracts, and receipts in case of inspections or administrative requests.